 Selecting a Tour Company

 Low cost is not always less expensive: A lower-priced tour may be enticing, but it may ultimately cost you more in the long run.
-Sometimes, inexpensive tours have limited inclusions, so travelers would need to cover the cost of expenses such as airport transfers, transportation passes, admission tickets, optional activities, meals, and more.
+Sometimes, inexpensive tours offer limited inclusions, so travelers may need to cover additional costs such as airport transfers, transportation passes, admission tickets, optional activities, meals, and more.
 It is essential to channel your inner archaeologist and dig deep to understand what the tour price covers and what you’ll need to pay out of pocket.

-Buyer beware, not all that glitters is gold: The pictures and testimonials on a travel website may be appealing, but they may not be authentic.
-To capture the attention of unsuspecting travelers, less reputable companies may use AI-generated images or images from other companies as a means to attract customers.
+Buyer beware, not all that glitters is gold: Pictures and testimonials on a travel website may look appealing, but they aren’t always authentic.
+To capture the attention of unsuspecting travelers, less reputable companies may use AI-generated images or photos from other companies as a way to attract customers.
 The same goes for testimonials.
 Always read reviews from trusted third-party platforms, such as TripAdvisor, Trustpilot, and Google Reviews, and verify if the organization holds any relevant industry accreditations.

 Lodging

-Are you interested in deluxe accommodations with premium services, or are 3-star hotels and mom-and-pop inns acceptable to you?
-For outdoor adventure tours, do you prefer hotels or a rugged camping experience?
+Are you interested in deluxe accommodations with premium services, or are 3-star hotels and mom-and-pop inns acceptable?
+For outdoor adventure tours, do you prefer lodges or a camping experience?

-My best advice when it comes to lodging is not to focus on the price of the tour or adjectives being used to describe accommodations.
-Just because a tour is expensive, it does not mean your lodging will be a 5-star hotel or some swanky resort.
-And be wary when companies use words like “luxury” and “deluxe” to describe their accommodations; I’ve seen companies employ this marketing tactic when, in fact, they provide budget 2-star or 3-star lodging.
-Always review a tour itinerary to see which hotels will be used, and if the information is not listed, reach out to the company!
+In my experience, never underestimate the importance of lodging.
+Always take the time to research and ask questions.
+First, do not focus on the tour price or the company’s description of accommodations.
+Just because a tour is expensive, it doesn’t mean your lodging will be a 5-star hotel or a very nice wilderness lodge.
+And be wary when companies use terms like “luxury” and “deluxe” to describe their accommodations; I’ve seen this marketing tactic even when they offer budget 2-star or 3-star lodging.

-When traveling abroad, older hotels may not have elevators or accessible common areas and bathrooms.
-Contact the tour company regarding any necessary accommodations.
+When traveling abroad, older hotels may lack elevators or accessible bathrooms and common areas.
+If you have accessibility concerns, contact the tour company to confirm accommodations.

 Another factor to think about when it comes to lodging is location.
 Select a company that offers accommodations within walking distance to attractions and restaurants, or lodging near bus stops and metro stations.
-During my two trips to Europe, I have learned that it is invaluable to have a centrally located hotel or one that is easily accessible by public transportation!
+During my trips across the U.S. and abroad, I have learned that it is invaluable to stay at a centrally located hotel or one easily accessible by public transportation.
+Some tour companies forgo choosing a central location to provide nicer accommodations, but this may mean staying in an area with fewer dining options or a longer commute to sites.

 For solo travelers who prefer not to share a room, make sure the tour company guarantees single rooms.
 Note that some companies charge a single supplement fee.